Davit Nazaretyan

 • Content updates

-Use Ahrefs’ “Lost Backlinks” or Semrush’s audit tool to spot these.
-Then either:
+You can use Ahrefs’ “Lost Backlinks” or Semrush’s audit tool to spot these.

 • Redirect the old URL to a live, relevant page